 Class of 1955 Alumni Scholarship

 Dr. Robert L. Chester’s love of the outdoors was equaled only by his affection for the University of Arkansas and his love of medicine.
 As an anesthesiologist in the class of 1955, he was exemplary in his care for patients.
 Their well being always came first.
 The respect he had for his profession also found expression in the fondness he felt for his medical school class.
 He was, therefore, pleased that through his estate he could make arrangements to add significantly to the funds available for scholarships awarded on behalf of his class.
-The scholarship is awarded annually at the discretion of the College of Medicine scholarship committee The inaugural scholarship was awarded in 2008 to Eric Wright of Quitman.
+The scholarship is awarded annually at the discretion of the College of Medicine scholarship committee The inaugural scholarship was awarded in 2008.

 Class of 1956 Alumni Scholarship